venom1270/essay-grading/doc/widgets/semanticconsistency.md

 -  Feedback: Feedback on essays and error/inconsistency explanations.

-**Semantic consistency** widget checks for semantic conssitency of the essays.
-It achieves that by converting sentences into triples (via OpenIE) and inserts the into an ontology.
-Logic reasoner is then used to determine potential incosnsitencies in said ontology.
+**Semantic consistency** widget checks for semantic consistency of the essays.
+It achieves that by converting sentences into triples (via OpenIE) and inserts them into an ontology.
+Logic reasoner is then used to determine potential inconsistencies in said ontology.
 Widget logs number of different errors.
 For improved accuracy, coreference resolution may be used.
 Additionaly, a 'source text' file can be selected, which contains information essays are based on. *PROCESSING OF THIS WIDGET IS VERY SLOW*

 TODO slika <!-- ![](images/GeoMap-stamped.png) -->